 Meet the Dutch

 Dutch society is home to over 190 different nationalities living in its many cities and villages.
-For decades, the country’s historical ties with other parts of the world have brought people of non-Dutch origin to settle in Holland, which makes the Dutch generally open-minded, freedom loving and tolerant towards foreigners.
-This cultural diversity has made Holland a place where knowledge, ideas and cultures from all over the world come together.
+For decades, the country’s historical ties with other parts of the world have brought people of non-Dutch origin to settle in The Netherlands, which makes the Dutch generally open-minded, freedom loving and tolerant towards foreigners.
+This cultural diversity has made it a place where knowledge, ideas and cultures from all over the world come together.
 Although Dutch is the national language, the majority of the population also speaks English and very often another foreign language, such as German or French.

 Some remarks often made by foreign visitors are: the Dutch in general are very modest in showing their appreciation for anything or anybody, including themselves.
 The Netherlands is a ’self-service country’.
-The Dutch try to manage most things themselves, which makes them very independent and organized.
+The Dutch try to manage most things themselves, which makes them independent and organized.
 They are often considered very open and direct in their social interaction and can therefore seem blunt.
-Their views, like their policies, are often looked upon as being very progressive.
+Their views, like their policies, are often looked upon as being progressive.
 Dutch society is organized in a non-hierarchical way.
 For example, teachers tend to be very accessible and true interlocutors for their students.
-This doesn’t mean they don’t appreciate their traditions such as the celebration of the Queen’s birthday and the feast of Saint Nicholas.
+This doesn’t mean they don’t appreciate their traditions such as the celebration of the King’s birthday and the feast of Saint Nicholas.

-Utrecht’s canals and wharves form a true world attraction.
+Utrecht’s canals and wharves form a true attraction.
 No other city on the planet has as many pedestrian quayside paths.
-They were put there centuries ago to provide access to the cellars under buildings beside the canals.
+They were put there centuries ago to provide access to the cellars under buildings along the canals.
 Currently restaurants and boutiques occupy many of these cellars.
 The wharves themselves are always busy and along the water one can find many good places to eat.